Why Did Nancy Garrido Help Kidnap Jaycee Dugard?

 About BroadBlogsI have a Ph.D. from UCLA in sociology (emphasis: gender, social psych).
 I currently teach sociology and women's studies at Foothill College in Los Altos Hills, CA. I have also lectured at San Jose State.
 And I have blogged for Feminispire, Ms. Magazine, The Good Men Project and Daily Kos.
 Also been picked up by The Alternet.

-Posted on July 22, 2011, in feminism, gender, psychology, relationships, sex, sexism, violence against women, women and tagged domestic violence, feminism, gender, Jaycee Dugard, Nancy Garrido, psychology, relationships, self-esteem, sex, sexism, social psychology, sunk costs, violence against women, women.
+Posted on July 22, 2011, in feminism, gender, psychology, relationships, sex and sexuality, sexism, violence against women, women and tagged domestic violence, feminism, gender, Jaycee Dugard, Nancy Garrido, psychology, relationships, self-esteem, sex and sexuality, sexism, social psychology, sunk costs, violence against women, women.
 Bookmark the permalink.
 4 Comments.